anna-saukkonen/PAC/README.md

 anna.saukkonen@gmail.com

-See our paper [PAC: Highly accurate quantification of allelic gene expression for population and disease genetics](https://genome.cshlp.org/content/early/2022/07/06/gr.276296.121) for additional information
+See our paper [Highly accurate quantification of allelic gene expression for population and disease genetics](https://genome.cshlp.org/content/early/2022/07/06/gr.276296.121) for additional information

 ## TABLE OF CONTENTS
 1. [Introduction](#INTRODUCTION)